 - Industrial Coils & Coolers

 Microchannel coil construction uses all aluminum alloys with brazed in construction.
 Regardless of metal type, when exposed to an environment, all metals will react to their environment.
 The rate of reaction is dependent on temperature, humidity, and pollution in combination with alloy (metal) selection.
 While MCHE’s all aluminum construction is more resistant than traditional round tube and plate heat exchangers, it is still not immune to corrosion, particularly when in the presence of chlorides or sulfides, which are typical in coastal and/or highly polluted areas.
 So, as with traditional heat exchangers, protection is needed.
 Coating coils designed with enhanced fins or high fin densities, without bridging, is a challenging endeavor.

 As advancements in heat exchanger design brings us to smaller and more complicated surfaces, ElectroFin® has kept pace with the challenges of the latest technology.
 Working with the leading MCHE producers, we have studied the dynamics of proper pre-treatment and electro-coating for all-aluminum heat exchangers.

-Our ElectroFin® Jacksonville, TX plant is ITAR compliant.
+Both ElectroFin® Louiseville, KY and Jacksonville, TX plants are ITAR compliant.
 ElectroFin® E-Coat is available for all military applications where corrosion, light reflection or radar absorption can be a formidable factor.
 ElectroFin® E-Coat with high edge build technology can be

 found on over a hundred thousand micro-channel condensers.